 Simpson contacted Eric J. Collom, who has a studio in Bakersfield.

-Page 2 of 2 - The two hit it off and combined their talents on the recording.
+The two hit it off and combined their talents on the recording.
 That collaboration led to a new band called “A Stones Throw.”

 “We found out our minds are very much alike in terms of music,” Simpson said.

 He’s been writing and playing music for about 19 years and devotes time to his passion after he’s finished with his day job as a buyer for Oil Dri Taft Production Company, maker of kitty litter products.

 He and Loretta have lived in Taft for 15 years and have four children and four grandchildren.